CuboCyberSecurity/CuboCyberSecurity/README.md

 ##### Software Security

-"If I had all the time and resources in the world to build an application, specially focusing on Security, how whould I do it?".
+"If I had all the time and resources in the world to build an application, specially focusing on Security, how would I do it?".

 ##### Grounding